 According to an article in Forbes Magazine, you can reduce stress and counteract the brain’s inclination to think negatively by smiling more often.
 This will actually have the long-term effect of “rewiring” your brain to help you maintain a more positive attitude.

 In addition to making you happier, smiling can also make you healthier.
-There’s scientific evidence that smiling can improve wellness “on a cellular level.”
+There’s scientific evidence that a benefit of smiling is improved wellness “on a cellular level.”
 When you smile, you reduce the rigidity of your cell walls, which helps to protect them from stress-related mutations that can damage your health.

 Smiling doesn’t just make you happier and healthier, it also improves your relationships with others.
 That’s because smiling doesn’t simply alter the way you feel about yourself, it also makes other people feel better.